-Nostalgia 77, aka Ben Lamdin, first burst onto the scene with his heavy, new funk based sound in 2002.
-His hard work and prolific creation process has led to the release of many outstandingly high quality albums in a relatively short amount of time, containing a diverse and varied fusion of styles and influences from more mellow, solemn, moody yet beautiful offerings to more upbeat, heavy funk, hip-hop based beats mixed with dusty old jazz, obscuro funk and psych bits and pieces.
+Lamdin would come to be known known for his diverse and varied fusion of styles and influences; mellow, solemn, moody yet beautiful offerings, to heavy-funk, hip hop based beats mixed with dusty-jazz.
 This driven sound spectrum of audio offerings led to the development into the full 2007 nu-jazz orchestrated release of ‘Everything Under The Sun’ in March 2007.
 This hard work ethic, gifted writing talent and dedication to his music contributed towards Ben winning the ‘Jazz Album of the Year’ award at the ‘Gilles Peterson BBC Worldwide Awards’ in 2006.

 After the success of ‘Everything Under The Sun’, Lamdin refined his style of soul and jazz composition, merging them with his computer-based production techniques.
 Though coming from producing hip hop style beats, he had always held an affection for certain snippets of jazz.
 The fuller musical expression of actually making his own jazz music seemed inevitable.

 His cover version of The White Stripes “Seven Nation Army” with fellow Tru Thoughts artist Alice Russell has also helped bring his music to a wider audience.
 Aiming for an edgy sound while continuing to search for a more personal expression, Nostalgia 77’s influences include free and spiritual jazz to 60s funk and soul and Afro sounds.